 Want to build your own 24/7 FAQ knowledge base?

-LibraryH3lp subscriptions include unlimited independent internal or public-facing knowledge bases.
+include unlimited independent internal or public-facing

-6181 views | Last updated on Jan 22, 2024 webclient disconnected
+6891 views | Last updated on Dec 12, 2024 disconnected webclient

-The webclient for staffing does not have any automatic time-outs other than the user-configurable auto-logout settings
+The webclient for staffing does not have any automatic time-outs other than the user-configurable auto-logout settings.

 The webclient stays in constant background communication with LibraryH3lp's server to make sure that the user is connected and able to respond to chats.
 It uses websockets to maintain this connection and sends small amounts of data back and forth between the user's web browser and our servers, in a "ping/pong" style.
 When the webclient running in your web browser cannot reach the LibraryH3lp server, it displays a warning and sets the user to "busy" status, so that they won't be offered any brand new chats, and it tries to reconnect automatically.
 If the webclient is unable to auto-reconnect within a couple of minutes, it gives up and alerts the user that it has become disconnected, so that they can login again.

-As an initial step, it never hurts to clear cache and specifically LibraryH3lp cookies
+As an initial step, it never hurts to clear cache and specifically LibraryH3lp cookies.

 Today's web browsers are busy places, and users often have lots of tabs open to different web sites.
 In order to improve performance, web browsers allocate resources to tabs that are detected as active, usually through being visible to the user on the screen, or through being the top-most tab.